 (ii) EnCana Corporation v.
-Ecuador, UNCITRAL Arbitration Rules, LCIA Case No. UN3481, Canada-Ecuador BIT, Award, February 3, 2006 a competent authority in accordance with the relevant law, because they fall within the scope of the exemption for taxation measures set out in Article 12(1) of the BIT, unless they satisfy a condition provided under the BIT.
+Ecuador, UNCITRAL Arbitration Rules, LCIA Case No. UN3481, Canada-Ecuador BIT, Award, February 3, 2006

+The Arbitral Tribunal lacks jurisdiction over measures concerning the refunds of VAT carried out by a competent authority in accordance with the relevant law, because they fall within the scope of the exemption for taxation measures set out in Article 12(1) of the BIT, unless they satisfy a condition provided under the BIT.